 Add Internal linking; this process will help improve your PageRank score, help readers find related content, and maximize your crawl budget.

-Before starting, agree on a URL structure, it is crucial to have a consistent layout throughout the site.
+Before starting, to agree on a URL structure, it is crucial to have a consistent layout throughout the site.

 Add Schema Markup (structured data): Microdata & JSON-LD, Rich Snippets.
-You can automate this process by using a Schema Plugin like Schema.press.
+You can automate this process using a Schema Plugin like Schema.press.

 If your site is new, focus on creating high-quality content, Optimize On-page SEO (title tags, h1s, metadata/meta-tags)